imihnea/portfolio/src/content/posts/2023-02-24-tactical-heroes-2-platoons.md

 ---
 <http://www.tacticalheroes.com/>

-T﻿his website was created using Svelte as the main framework.
-Implementation of it consisted of converting a Photoshop PSD file to an actual webpage.
-The specs of the project were to create a website that follows the art design provided.
-The website is also as mobile friendly as possible, as this wasn't a design with a mobile first approach in mind.
+The website was developed using Svelte as the primary framework.
+The implementation process involved converting a Photoshop PSD file into a fully functional webpage.
+The project specifications required the creation of a website that adhered to the provided art design.
+Additionally, the website was optimized to be as mobile-friendly as possible, despite the design not being intended for mobile-first approach.